mitchpaulus/dotfiles/notes/skyspark.md

 # SkySpark

+View current running instances: `ps -aux | grep java`

+Restarting skyspark

+Go to `bin` directory, run `./skyspark >/dev/null 2>/dev/null &` in order to run the command in the background.

 ## Video 12.
 Spark App (15:07)
 - Began in 3.0.15.
 - Can't recreate the split feature at 7:00